Christina's Husband and Kid Opening Presents

 These are times when mixing work and life doesn't cause harm:

-• Answering quick emails while kid watches their show
+• Answering quick emails while your kid watches their show

 • Taking a business call during a walk together